CharithaBimsara/coworkingspacebooking/README.md

 npm run dev
 ```

+### Environment Configuration

+The application uses environment variables for configuration.
+The following files are used:

+- `.env` - Default environment variables for all environments
+- `.env.development` - Environment variables for development
+- `.env.production` - Environment variables for production
+- `.env.local` - Local overrides (not checked into version control)

+Key environment variables:

+- `VITE_API_BASE_URL` - Base URL for the API (e.g., 'https://api.ceylinco-works.com/api')
+- `VITE_APP_TITLE` - Application title

 ### Type-Check, Compile and Minify for Production

 ```sh
 npm run build
 ```

+The build process:
+1. Automatically sets NODE_ENV to 'production'
+2. Uses the `.env.production` configuration file
+3. Optimizes and chunks the JavaScript for better performance
+4. Outputs the build files to the `dist` directory

 ### Run Unit Tests with [Vitest](https://vitest.dev/)